paul-ollis/vim-vpe/docs/api/api.vpe.channels.rst

     .. container:: parameters itemdetails

         *varname*
-            The name of the a vim variable currently referencing the :vim:`Channel`.
+            The name of the vim variable currently referencing the :vim:`Channel`.